Ernie Richardson, Wil Thurlow, Ernie Richardson, Pat Reid

 Chantel Hoag and Pat Reid and Lieutenant Governor Russ Mirasty

 Scholarship Presentation Presentation of 50 year membership

-The Governor General’s Curling Club of Canada will be holding its 147th annual meeting (AGM) in Regina on September 13, 2021.
+The Governor General’s Curling Club of Canada held its 147th annual meeting (AGM) in Regina on September 13, 2021.

 The Governor General’s Curling Club is an organization under the patronage of the Governor General of Canada, since its inception by Lord Dufferin in 1874.
 It has as its members those who have served the sport for an extended time with significant achievement and distinction locally, provincially, nationally and internationally and whose selection is endorsed by the sitting Governor General of Canada.